ardanlabs/gotraining/README.md

 	* Embedding Types

 ### Day 2
 On this day we take go deeper into Go.
-We learn about testing, packaging, logging, encoding, io and reflection.
+We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io and reflection.

 * Concurrency and Channels
     * Scheduler and Goroutines